itznotaditya/MintCanvas_Blog_Site/README.md

 Whether you're a seasoned writer or a beginner, MintCanvas gives you the tools to publish and showcase your creativity in a soothing and visually appealing layout with easy to use controls!

 ## Installation instructions
-Install Django and Ckeditor for Django.
+Install Django and Ckeditor for Django

     pip install django
     pip install django-ckeditor

-Open the Mintcanvas in yoiur preferred IDE (e.g: I use VS Code) and execute the following commands in terminal
+Open the Mintcanvas in your preferred IDE (e.g: VS Code) and execute the following commands in the terminal

     cd myblog
     python3 manage.py makemigrations
     python3 manage.py migrate

-After that run the manage.py file :
+After that use the runserver command :

     python3 manage.py runserver

-You can either click on the link that pops up in the terminal to get redirected to the page *OR* open any preferred browser of your choice and paste the following URL :
+Open any preferred browser of your choice and paste the following URL :

     http://127.0.0.1:8000/